EDUCBA Logo

 Introduction to Typescript Key-Value Pair

 Typescript comes up with functions that can be used for writing scripts.
-A key-value pair is a wonderful functionality in an object-oriented programming approach that can be used in Typescript for generating values.
+A key-value pair is a great functionality in an object-oriented programming approach that can be used in Typescript for generating values.
 These key-value pairs in Typescript are present in the Typescript Object.
 The values can be function, an array of objects, etc.

 Syntax: